Stavanger Airport: Sola Air Station

 The armed forces have a number of functions located at the airport.
-The 330 Squadron operated Sea King search and rescue helicopters are the only squadron left at the airport, but still a number of military aircraft can be seen at the airport.
+The 330 Squadron operated AW101 search and rescue helicopters are the only squadron left at the airport, but still a number of military aircraft can be seen at the airport.
 NATO's AWACS aircraft, VIP transports, airlift command and fighter and attack aircraft are regular visitors.
-Technicians and equipment at the Sola AFB facilitate turnover and housing of fighters, predominately the RNoAF F-16A Fighting Falcons, as well as F-16s and other aircraft from NATO allies.
+Technicians and equipment at the Sola AFB facilitate turnover and housing of fighters, predominately the RNoAF F-35A, as well as other aircraft from NATO allies.
 Facilitating the Marines and Airforces training base, NATO FORSACS and NATO Joint Warfare Centre amongst others.

 The Sola AFB is a NATO 24-hour readiness base for deployment of aircraft and military personnel in the event of a military escalated tension or conflict.

 Technical facilities

 Sola has a number of technical facilities, and has the largest aviation technical environment in Norway, including the largest helicopter maintenance facilities in Northern Europe, Braathens had its technical main base at Sola, as does Norwegian Air Shuttle, CHC Helikopter Service, Heli-One Norway, Bristow Norway, Norsk Helikopterservice, Norcopter, Pratt & Whitney Norway Engine Centre and the air force's helicopter main technical base.
 Heli-One (when part of Helikopter Service) had final assembly of most of the Bell 412 helicopters when introduced to the RNoAF.
 Both Bristow and Heli-One have their heavy duty maintenance facilities for their Sikorsky S-92A at the airport.
 Heli-One also specialises in the maintenance of the Turbomecca engines and the gearbox of the Super Puma.
 The airport also has the only Norwegian education school for aircraft mechanics, they are certified by Eurocopter qualifying them to make conversions of Eurocopter helicopters, they perform heavy duty maintenance tasks for many operators and air forces of foreign nations.

 On 31 March 2012, the board of Pratt & Whitney also decided to close the Pratt & Whitney Norway Engine Center.
 The last engine left the shop on 20 June 2012.
 All 195 jobs were lost.
 Later Gulf Aero Services opened a new engine center in the same building complex under the company name Aero Gulf, delivering basically the same services as the former Pratt & Whitney Norway Engine Center.
 As per June 2017 maintaining and servicing CFM56-3/7b/5b jet engines under the company name Aero Norway AS Quality Engines for a growing number of both domestic and international airlines.

 The airport has a charge point, and started testing regular airfreight to Bergen with a Beta Alia CX300 electric aircraft in 2025.